Elizabeth Cook: Career

 She toured the UK in support of Welder, performing 18 dates with her then-husband, guitarist and songwriter Tim Carroll, and her upright bass player Bones Hillman, formerly of Midnight Oil.

 Cook was invited by the Atlanta Braves to sing the national anthem before their 2011 home opener on April 8, 2011.

-At the suggestion of Paul Shaffer, Cook was invited in August 2011 to be a guest on Late Show with David Letterman, where she discussed satellite radio and growing up in Florida.
+At the suggestion of Paul Shaffer, Cook was invited in August 22 2011 to be a guest on Late Show with David Letterman, where she discussed satellite radio and growing up in Florida.
 She considered starring in a CBS sitcom about a single mother whose life is disrupted by the arrival of her criminal father, but the show never came to fruition.
 In June 2012 Cook returned to the Late Show to perform with Jason Isbell.
 They sang covers of Townes Van Zandt's "Pancho and Lefty" and "Tecumseh Valley".
 On March 14, 2013, she appeared a third time on the Late Show with David Letterman and was interviewed by Letterman.
 She worked extensively with Carlene Carter on Carter's tenth studio album, Carter Girl.
 On June 2, 2014, she appeared a fourth time on Late Show with David Letterman, performing Lou Reed's "Pale Blue Eyes".

-In 2016, Cook released her sixth studio album, Exodus of Venus.
+In June 17, 2016, Cook released her sixth studio album, Exodus of Venus.

 In 2020, Cook began hosting Upstream with Elizabeth Cook, a fishing show on the Circle network.

 On September 11, 2020, she released the album Aftermath.

 She can also be heard on select episodes of the Adult Swim series Squidbillies, where she voices Tammi.

 Cook hosts the mid-day radio show "Elizabeth Cook's Apron Strings" on the Sirius XM radio station Outlaw Country.
-She has been nominated for two Ameripolitan Music Awards for her radio work.
+She has been nominated for two Ameripolitan Music Awards for her radio work, including 2011, and she won their Outlaw Female award in 2014.

 Personal life

-After Welder was released, she and Carroll divorced.
+After Welder was released in 2010, she and Carroll divorced.
 In addition, her father, mother, brother, mother-in-law and brother-in-law died during this period.
 She cancelled an upcoming tour and entered rehab.

-Cook later said, "I needed some help.
+Inteviewed in 2016, Cook later said, "I needed some help.
 I did not feel like rehab was what I needed and I tried to desperately convince some key people around me that in that moment I needed intensive therapy and I probably needed medication.
 They cancelled the tour and said you can't go because we don't trust the state that you're in.
 You're saying you're not addicted to anything and you're saying you don't have an eating disorder but we don't know that."
 She was critical of the treatment she received during rehab.